-5 Policy/Budget Reference and Implications
+6 Policy/Budget Reference and Implications

-- 5.1 The recommendations in this report are within the Council's agreed budgets. - 5.2 The revised Policy if adopted will need to be reviewed from April 2025, providing Officers more than ample time to undertake a review in time before the revised Policy expires. - 5.3 It should also be noted that as part of the consultation process there will be fees associated with advertising, for example, by placing a statutory notice in the Watford Observer. - 5.4 The Policy will remain valid for a period of 5 years but may be subject to further review and consultation at any time during that period. - 5.5 There are no performance indicators impacted.
+- 6.1 The recommendations in this report are within the Council's agreed budgets. - The revised Policy if adopted will need to be reviewed from April 2025, providing Officers more than ample time to undertake a review in time before the revised Policy expires. - 6.3 The Policy will remain valid for a period of 5 years but may be subject to further review and consultation at any time during that period. - 6.4 There are no performance indicators impacted.

-6 Staffing, Environmental, Community Safety & Public Health Implications
+7 Staffing, Environmental, Community Safety & Public Health Implications

-6.1 None specific.
+7.1 None specific.

-7 Financial Implications
+8 Financial Implications

-6.1 There are no financial implications.
+8.1 There are no financial implications.

-8 Legal Implications
+9 Legal Implications

-8.1 The continued adoption of the existing Policy (as agreed by Full Council on 8 December) and a timescale of implementation of the new Policy follows a Licensing law specialist Counsel advice which was previously sought and circulated.
+- 9.1 The continued adoption of the existing Policy (as agreed by Full Council on 8 December) and a timescale of implementation of the new Policy follows a Licensing law specialist Counsel's advice which was previously sought and circulated.
 It was noted that if the Policy was not reviewed and implemented, there would be a breach of its statutory duty under Section 5 of the Act.
-The expedited implementation of the reviewed and updated new Policy for 2021-2026 will limit the implications of such breach.
+The expedited implementation of the reviewed and updated new Policy for 2021-2026 will remove the implications of such breach. - 9.2 If agreed by Members, the Policy can be fully ratified at Full Council on 23 February 2021.